Terms & Definitions

 This is the theoretical profile of external and internal threads with no manufacturing tolerance applied.

-The surface pressure acting on a joint face directly because of the force applied by a fastener.
+The surface pressure acts on a joint face directly because of the force applied by a fastener.

 BLACK BOLTS AND NUTS